mutablestate/mensagem/README.md

 Elixir command line app that prints out various kinds of messages.

-At the moment, it just prints out random quotes, like the Unix fortune app, but in the future, it will also be used to print out reminders.
+At the moment, it prints out random quotes, like the Unix fortune app, and reminders.

 ###Install